kingsor/kingsor.github.io/_posts/2020-02-26-datatables-order-option-not-working.md

 > This is true if you have enabled state saving ([stateSave](https://datatables.net/reference/option/stateSave) option).
 With state saving enabled, the saved state will take priority over the initialisation options (since otherwise the save state wouldn't be restored!).
 Important point though - thanks for making it. (by [allan](https://datatables.net/forums/profile/allan))
 >

-And after clearing the browser's local storage, the `order` option was working fine.
+The table I was adding the order option to had also the `stateSave` option.
+So, after clearing the browser's local storage, the `order` option started working fine.